-- a) Change requires a CCSDS approved document. - b) Change requires an engineering review by a designated expert.
-The expert or expert group (see 3.18).
-This is the Registration Authority for the registry.
-The Registration Authority for that registry is assigned by the CESG based on the WG recommendation. - c) Change requires no engineering review, but the request must come from the official representative of a space agency, or other registered organization, that is a member of the CCSDS.
+- a) Change requires a CCSDS approved document. - b) Change requires an engineering review by a designated expert or expert group (see 3.18).
+This is the Review Authority for the registry.
+The Review Authority for that registry is assigned by the CESG based on the WG recommendation. - c) Change requires no engineering review, but the request must come from the official representative of a space agency, or other registered organization, that is a member of the CCSDS.
 The official representative of an agency may differ for each registry. - d) Change requires no review; assignments are done on a first-come, first-served basis.

 In the CCSDS document that defines the creation of a registry, the registration rule for that registry must be defined either within the above set of rules or by another rule.
 This provides guidance to the SANA operator on how to make assignments of new parameters for that registry.
 The CCSDS document that defines the registry must define the rules to be followed for update, modification, or removal of entries.
-The template for the specification of these rules is part of the template included in the SANA Considerations, annex B, of the the document.
+The template for the specification of these rules is included in the SANA Considerations, annex B, of this document.